-“It is suddenly no longer a black and white character from an archive film, but a character that you completely feel and can almost touch.”
+“Suddenly it is no longer a black and white character from an archive film, but a character that you can completely feel and almost touch.”.

 The making process